gomidi/rtmididrv/README.md

 # rtmididrv

+If you are viewing this on Github, please note that the development has been moved to Gitlab: gitlab.com/gomidi/rtmididrv

 ## Purpose

 A driver for the unified MIDI driver interface https://gitlab.com/gomidi/midi/mid.Driver .

 This driver is based on the rtmidi project (see https://github.com/thestk/rtmidi for more information).

 For a driver based on portmidi, see https://gitlab.com/gomidi/portmididrv

 ## Installation